MaureenHegarty/Perk-Points/README.md

 # Perk Points - We brew so you can reap the Rewards!

-Perk Points is a Coffee Card Loyalty Program which rewards members with points for purchasing coffees and posting coffee pics,
+Perk Points is a Coffee Card Loyalty Program which rewards members with points from purchasing coffees,  posting coffee pics on the app.

 ## to see my live project [here](https://perk-points.onrender.com)